Clutter Suppression in ISAC Systems with Compound Reconfigurable Antenna Arrays: Simulation Results

+Fig. \ref{fig:clutter} illustrates radar sensing performance versus the number of clutter scattering points.
+As the number of scatterers increases, the sensing SCNR of pure BB-domain optimization drops by about 3 dB.
+This degradation stems from the reduced number of available spatial DoFs for clutter suppression and results in stronger residual clutter at the radar output.
+Conversely, the degradation of the CRA design is more gradual (less than 0.5 dB) as the clutter density grows, thanks to the additional EM-domain DoFs provided by radiation pattern and polarization reconfigurability.
+Thus, even in dense clutter conditions, the CRA design better preserves target–clutter separability, leading to improved robustness.

+In Fig. \ref{fig:M}, we investigate how the number of angular sampling points $M$ affects the radar SCNR.
+It is evident that the SCNR will increase with $M$, since a finer angular grid provides a more accurate discretization of continuous radiation patterns, thus improving the matching precision between actual radiation gains and object angles.
+Nevertheless, the incremental benefit gradually becomes negligible as $M$ increases beyond a certain point around $M=180$, with only 2 dB of loss at $M=60$, indicating limited value in excessively dense angular sampling.
+The choice of $M=180$ adopted in earlier simulations achieves a favorable balance between performance improvement and computational complexity.

-Finally, to explicitly assess target detection performance, Fig. \ref{fig:ROC} presents the receiver operating characteristic (ROC) curve, which plots the detection probability ($P_{\mathrm{d}}$) against the false alarm probability ($P_{\mathrm{fa}}$).
-The results demonstrate that the proposed joint EM- and BB-domain optimization method significantly outperforms all considered benchmark schemes in terms of radar detection performance.
-Specifically, when the false alarm probability is lower than $10^{-3}$, the proposed approach achieves more than a 50\% improvement in detection probability compared to conventional BB-domain beamforming.
-This performance advantage arises primarily due to the inherent spatial resolution limitations of BB-domain-only processing with only $N=8$ antennas, which are insufficient to effectively discriminate among closely spaced targets, users, and clutter.
-Furthermore, while arrays with either pattern-only or polarization-only reconfigurability offer improved detection capabilities, the proposed CRA array architecture, which simultaneously leverages both radiation-pattern and polarization EM-domain DoFs, achieves detection probabilities approaching 99\% at a false alarm probability of $P_{\mathrm{fa}} = 10^{-3}$, even under low-resolution configurations.
-This demonstrates the superior target detection capabilities enabled by simultaneously exploiting both types of EM-domain DoFs in the proposed CRA array design.
+Finally, Fig.~\ref{fig:ROC} presents the receiver operating characteristic (ROC) curves, illustrating target detection probability ($P_{\mathrm{d}}$) against false alarm probability ($P_{\mathrm{fa}}$).
+The results clearly show that the proposed joint EM- and BB-domain optimization algorithm significantly outperforms all benchmark schemes.
+Specifically, for false alarm probabilities below $10^{-3}$, the proposed approach achieves over 50\% improvement in detection probability compared to conventional BB-domain beamforming.
+Due to the limited available spatial resolution with only $N=8$ receive antennas, the BB-domain beamforming design fails to adequately discriminate closely spaced targets, users, and clutter.
+In contrast, the proposed CRA array, leveraging both radiation-pattern and polarization reconfigurability, consistently achieves detection probabilities approaching 99\% at $P_{\mathrm{fa}} = 10^{-3}$, even for the low-resolution implementation.